trofi/trofi.github.io.gen/posts/293-mysterious-patchelf-linkage-bug.md

 ```

 Quite a bit of code here as well: if CPU supports `ldaddal` then
 `libgcc.a` uses that.
-Otherwise it falls back to
+Otherwise, it falls back to
 `ldaxr; add; stlxr; cbnz`.

 This amount of code is probably the reason why the code is not inlined